likelyzhao/LearnWare/medical image.md

+#### 参考文献：

-[^doc1]: A Survey on Deep Learning in Medical Image Analysis
+* A Survey on Deep Learning in Medical Image Analysis
-[^doc2]: Deep Learning in Medical Image Analysis
+* Deep Learning in Medical Image Analysis
-[^doc3]: Deep Learning in Medical Imaging: General Overview
+* Deep Learning in Medical Imaging: General Overview
-[^doc4]: Volumetric ConvNets with Mixed Residual Connections for Automated Prostate Segmentation from 3D MR Images
+* Volumetric ConvNets with Mixed Residual Connections for Automated Prostate Segmentation from 3D MR Images
-[^doc5]: DEEP LEARNING BASED CANCER METASTASES DETECTION
+* DEEP LEARNING BASED CANCER METASTASES DETECTION
-[^doc6]: Proceedings of MICCAI-BRATS 2016
+* Proceedings of MICCAI-BRATS 2016

 ￼